Invisible Monsters: Film adaptation

 MacLaren Productions Inc. acquired rights to the novel in 2009 and planned to begin production of a film adaptation in Vancouver in spring 2011 but this never materialised.
 The company established a website to help raise support where people can demand the book be made into a movie by submitting their email, name and location online.
 A Facebook group was also set up under the name "Invisible Monsters Film" to raise awareness for the film and generate support.

 References in popular culture

 Jeffree Star's song title "Your Heart is My Piñata" is a direct reference to the Katty Kathy quote of the Rhea sister's invention, with Jeffree's debut album Beauty Killer containing several references to the novel.

 Panic! at the Disco's song "Time to Dance" heavily references the novel.

 Motion City Soundtrack has a bonus track on their album Commit This to Memory titled "Invisible Monsters", in direct reference to the novel.

+Censorship

+In August 2025, the Lukashenko regime added the book to the List of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus.